 Oil Paints

-I love to using Gamblin Artist's Oil Colors.
-These paints are packed with a significant amount of pigment and have a perfect consistency—neither too soft nor too stiff.
-As a personal choice, I avoid cadmiums, cobalts and any paints that contain heavy metals, opting instead for non-toxic pigments.
-I prioritize using the most lightfast colors, typically having the following shades on my palette, all of which are rated the highest for Lightfastness: Pthalo Blue and/or Ultramarine Blue, Pthalo Emerald, Hansa Yellow Medium, Permanent Orange, Alizarin Permanent, Dioxazine Purple, Burnt Umber, Yellow Ochre, Ivory Black and Titanium White.
+I love using Gamblin Artist’s Oil Colors.
+These paints are packed with a generous amount of pigment and have a perfect consistency — neither too soft nor too stiff.
+As a personal choice, I avoid cadmiums, cobalts, and any paints containing heavy metals, choosing instead non-toxic pigments.
+I prioritize using the most lightfast colors available.
+I like to build my palette around warmer and cooler primary colors, along with strong, single-pigment secondaries and reliable single-pigment earth colors.
+I also keep a couple of options for blacks and whites, depending on the level of opacity or transparency I need for a painting.

 -